-- 1. Click TEAM ROOM > | < Kanban Board Name> - 2.
-Click !
-New Story: Detailed.
+- 1. Click TEAM ROOM > III <Kanban Board Name> - 2.
+Click Dew Story: Detailed.

+Create Backlo og item

+Not created yet.
+Title

+Owner: Not Assigned - ΒI u s X a X ^a •= •= ÷ = ÷ ≣

+Туре: User Story Format - Font - Size - + - A

+Points: 0 \$ X 6 Ē 🔸 Q ¢tâ ₽.

+Status: e ez

+Priority: Could Have ^

+Sprint: Not Assigned

+Release: Not Assigned

+Parent: No Parent ≥ ⊙

+Save Cancel

 Title Enter a descriptive name for the Story.

-Owner Select the resource responsible for the Story.

-Type Select the Type of Story: User Story, Technical To Do, Epic, Theme, or Defect.

-For more information about Types, see Working with Stories.
+Owner Select the resource responsible for the Story. Туре Select the Type of Story: User Story, Technical To Do, Epic, Theme, Or Defect.
+For more information about Types, see Working with Stories .
 Points Enter the estimated number of Story Points required to complete the Story.
 Status Click one of the boxes indicating the status: Not Started, In Progress, Complete, or Accepted.

-Priority Select a Priority from the list: Must Have, Should Have, Could Have, or Won't
+Priority Select a Priority from the list: Must Have, Should Have, Could Have, Or Won't Have.

-Have.

 Sprint Select the Sprint for the Story, if needed.
 Release Select the Release for the Story, if needed.
 Parent The Parent Story is displayed.
-Click the link to display the Parent or click the Set Parent
+Click the link to display the Parent or click the Set Parent icon to change the parent.
+Description Add or edit the Story description.

-4. Click Save.
+- 4. Click Save.
 The Story is added to the first lane of the board.